Passports of the European Union: EU Member States' Passports

-Current Passports of the European Union

 Former passports of the European Union

 Following the UK's withdrawal from the European Union in January 2020, the UK and Gibraltar ceased to issue EU passports.
 British passports have now returned to their previous navy blue design, which first appeared in 1921.
 Non EU navy blue passports were first issued in March 2020, unlike previous designs the biodata page is now made of polycarbonate.

 While in the transition period, UK and Gibraltar passport were considered de facto EU passports, conferring their holders the rights of EU citizens.
 After the end of the transition period on 1 January 2021, all UK passports now have lost this status.

-Prior to the introduction of the UK passport in March 2020, the British passports conformed to the EU standard design.
+Prior to the introduction of the blue UK passport in March 2020, the British passports conformed to the EU standard design.
 Between March 2019 and March 2020, passports were issued without the 'EUROPEAN UNION' header.

-Passports issued in Gibraltar are expected to change to the new UK design in the coming months.